 The advance income estimate ("Vorabpauschale") is the amount by which the fund's distributions within a calendar year fall short of the baseline return for that calendar year.
 The baseline return is determined by multiplying the redemption price of the unit at the beginning of a calendar year by 70% of the baseline interest rate, which in turn is derived from long-term government bond market yields.
 The baseline return is limited to the amount exceeding the difference between the first and last redemption prices determined in the calendar year plus the distributions paid during the calendar year.
-For the year in which the units were acquired, the advance income estimate is reduced by onetwelfth for each full month preceding the month of acquisition.
+For the year in which the units were acquired, the advance income estimate is reduced by one-twelfth for each full month preceding the month of acquisition.
 The advance income estimate is deemed to have accrued on the first workday of the following calendar year.

-Advance income estimates are generally subject to individual or corporate income tax and to trade
+Advance income estimates are generally subject to individual or corporate income tax and to trade tax.

-If the fund meets the tax prerequisites for partial exemption of an equity fund, 60% of the advance income estimates are tax-exempt for corporation tax purposes, and 30% for trade tax purposes, if the units are held by natural persons as business assets.
-For taxable corporate entities, 80% of the advance income estimates are generally tax-exempt for corporation tax purposes, and 40% for trade tax purposes.
-For corporate entities that are life or health insurers or pension funds and in which the units are attributable to investments, and for those that are credit institutions and in which the units are allocable to the trading book as defined by article 340e (3) of the German Commercial Code (HGB) or that at the time of addition to the business assets are to be carried as current assets, 30% of the advance income estimates are tax-exempt for corporation tax purposes, and 15% for trade tax purposes.
+If the fund meets the tax prerequisites for partial exemption of an equity fund, 60% of the advance income estimates are tax exempt for income tax purposes, and 30% for trade tax purposes, if the units are held by natural persons as business assets.
+For taxable corporate entities, 80% of the advance income estimates are generally tax exempt for corporate income tax purposes, and 40% for trade tax purposes.
+For corporate entities that are life or health insurers or pension funds and in which the units are attributable to investments, and for those that are credit institutions and in which the units are allocable to the trading book as defined by article 340e (3) HGB or that at the time of addition to the business assets are to be carried as current assets, 30% of the advance income estimates are tax exempt for corporate income tax purposes, and 15% for trade tax purposes.
 Equity funds are investment funds that, according to their terms and conditions of investment, continuously invest more than 50% of their value or of their gross assets in equity capital investments.

-If the fund meets the tax prerequisites for partial exemption of a balanced fund, 30% of the advance income estimates are tax-exempt for corporation tax purposes, and 15% for trade tax purposes, if the units are held by natural persons as business assets.
-For taxable corporate entities, 40% of the advance income estimates are generally tax-exempt for corporation tax purposes, and 20% for trade tax purposes.
-For corporate entities that are life or health insurers or pension funds and in which the units are attributable to investments, and for those that are credit institutions and in which the units are allocable to the trading book as defined by article 340e (3) of the German Commercial Code (HGB) or that at the time of addition to the business assets are to be carried as current assets, 15% of the advance income estimates are tax-exempt for corporation tax purposes, and 7.5% for trade tax purposes.
-Balanced funds are investment funds that, according to their terms and conditions of investment. continuously invest at least 25% of their value or of their gross assets in equity capital investments.
+If the fund meets the tax prerequisites for partial exemption of a balanced fund, 30% of the advance income estimates are tax exempt for income tax purposes, and 15% for trade tax purposes, if the units are held by natural persons as business assets.
+For taxable corporate entities.
+40% of the advance income estimates are generally tax exempt for corporate income tax purposes, and 20% for trade tax purposes.
+For corporate entities that are life or health insurers or pension funds and in which the units are attributable to investments, and for those that are credit institutions and in which the units are allocable to the trading book as defined by article 340e (3) HGB or that at the time of addition to the business assets are to be carried as current assets, 15% of the advance income estimates are tax exempt for corporate income tax purposes, and 7.5% for trade tax purposes.
+Balanced funds are investment funds that, according to their terms and conditions of investment, continuously invest at least 25% of their value or of their gross assets in equity capital investments.